paketo-buildpacks/rfcs/text/java/0000-apache-tomcat-launch-config.md

 1) Where the binding value is to be used directly.
 2) Where the binding value specifies a path that should be used.

+The binding would be set by a user at runtime only.
 ## Prior Art

 At present we've not found anything similar to this.